mongodb-partners/mongodb-aws-csfle/README.md

-# mongodb-aws-csfle
+# MongoDB AWS Client Side Field Level Encryption
-MongoDB AWS Client Side Field Level Encryption
+Protect Client Data using MongoDB Field Level Encryption with AWS KMS & AWS Lambda

 ## The Totuorial
 Please read this <a href="#">blog</a> to understand how you can implement Client Side Field Level Encryption using MongoDB Atlas and AWS services.